romkatv/powerlevel10k/README.md

 The `context` segment (user@host string) is conditional.
-This lets you enable it, but only display it if you are not your normal user or on a remote host (basically, only print it when it likely you need it).
+This lets you enable it, but only display it if you are not your normal user or on a remote host (basically, only print it when it's likely you need it).

 To use this feature, make sure the `context` segment is enabled in your prompt elements (it is by default), and define a `DEFAULT_USER` in your `~/.zshrc`: